 How To Repair Sling Chairs and Chaises

 I was so sad to see my favorite sling chaise die.
 After many, many years of good service, it finally succumbs to the relentless abuse of my two boys.
 Now, I have several other lounge chairs that I could choose for my poolside relaxing, but for some reason, I just wanted this one.
 So, what more is there to do than to perform an overhaul, and this is how I repair sling chairs and chaises.

 - sling fabric*

-- sewing machine with leather needle and heavyweight thread
+- sewing machine with a leather needle* and heavyweight thread*

 - measuring tape